^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-• Reduction of excess body weight;
+• reduction of excess body weight;

-• reduction of alcohol consumption;
+• reducing alcohol consumption;

-• increased physical activity;
+• increasing physical activity;

-• to give up smoking.
+• quitting smoking.

-Treatment of arterial hypertension in chronic kidney disease is the need to combine antihypertensive therapy and pathogenetic treatment of the underlying disease.
-The agents of pathogenetic therapy of kidney diseases: glucocorticoids, cyclosporine, heparin, dipyridamole, epoetin alfa (for example, erythropoietin), can themselves affect blood pressure, which should be taken into account in their combined use with antihypertensive drugs.
+Treatment of arterial hypertension in chronic kidney diseases involves the need to combine antihypertensive therapy and pathogenetic treatment of the underlying disease.
+Pathogenetic therapy agents for kidney diseases: glucocorticoids, cyclosporine, heparin, dipyridamole, epoetin alpha (e.g., erythropoietin) - can themselves affect blood pressure, which should be taken into account when they are prescribed in combination with antihypertensive drugs.

-• safety (absence of serious side effects, duration of the main effect, absence of "withdrawal syndrome");
+• safety (absence of serious side effects; duration of the main effect, absence of “withdrawal syndrome”);

 • the possibility of combining with other antihypertensive drugs and potentiating their action.